dhbradshaw/keras_play/log.md

+## 2016-01-28
+Still on the guessing game tutorial.
+There is a lot to learn here.

 ## 2016-01-27
 Still on the guessing game tutorial.
 But I got rust syntax highlighting and running rust code set up on the atom text editor.
 (for the latter, check out